U.N. climate summit reaches carbon markets deal - Up News Info

 Article content

-GLASGOW — Negotiators closed a deal to settle rules for carbon markets at the U.N. climate talks in Scotland on Saturday, potentially unlocking trillions of dollars for projects to help curb climate change.
+GLASGOW — Negotiators closed a deal setting rules for carbon markets at the United Nations COP26 climate talks on Saturday, potentially unlocking trillions of dollars for protecting forests, building renewable energy facilities and other projects to combat climate change.

 The final deal adopted by nearly 200 countries will implement Article 6 of the 2015 Paris Agreement https://www.reuters.com/business/cop/toughest-tasks-un-climate-talks-article-6-co2-markets-2021-10-26, allowing countries to partially meet their climate targets by buying offset credits representing emission cuts by others.